zudello/zudello-knowledge-base/Knowledge Base/2 Managing your account/Setting up approval delegation.md

 1. Click the company menu at the top right of your screen
 2. Click **Profile**
-3. Click the **Team settings** dropdown and select the team you want to configure delegation for
+3. Click the **Team settings** drop-down and select the team you want to configure delegation for
 4. Click **Delegation** to expand the delegation menu
 5. Choose your delegate from the user list
 6. Set your delegation period: